-Save Money by Increasing Attic Insulation in Columbus
+Save Money with Attic Insulation Installation in Columbus

-Having the correct amount of insulation in your attic can make your Columbus home more pleasant throughout the seasons.
-Increased energy efficiency could also help you save money on utility bills.
+Having the right amount of insulation in your attic can make your Columbus home more pleasant throughout the seasons.
+Higher energy efficiency could also help you save money on utility expenses.

-Do you have the proper amount of insulation?
+Do you have the right amount of insulation?
 Probably not.
-A recent study by the North American Insulation Manufacturers Association discovered 90 percent of homes in the U.S. don’t have enough insulation.
-If every home in the country was properly insulated to today’s building code, the Boston University School of Public Health discovered it would slash electric consumption by 37 billion kilowatts.
-That’s enough electricity to power 3.4 million American homes each year!
+A recent study by the North American Insulation Manufacturers Association discovered 90 percent of homes in the U.S. are underinsulated.
+If every home in the country was properly insulated to today’s building code, the Boston University School of Public Health discovered it would cut electric consumption by 37 billion kilowatts.
+That’s enough electricity to power 3.4 million American homes annually!

-You can measure existing insulation to find out if you have enough in your attic.
-If it’s shallower than 7” deep, your home is lacks enough insulation.
+You can check existing insulation to find out if you have a sufficient amount in your attic.
+If it’s shallower than 7” deep, your Columbus home is lacks enough insulation.
 In Columbus, 16-18” deep is recommended.